ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 - Both the **uBillBoard** and **Camera slideshow** have their own easing script hard-coded which conflicts with the one in Easy FancyBox.
 The only way around the conflict is to set both the Easing In and Easing Out options on your Settings > Media page to **Swing**.
 - **Wordpress Firewall 2** blocks access to image files needed for porper display of the FancyBox overlay in older IE and other non-css3 browsers.
 - **WordPress Amazon Associate**: A script provided by Amazon and the FancyBox script are incompatible.
 Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
-- **WP Slimstat** plugin interferes with the Easy FancyBox script for YouTube url conversion.
+- **WP Slimstat** with Track Outbound Clicks enabled, will break the light box effect on some browsers.
+Adding `fancybox` (or any of the other classes like `fancybox-youtube,fancybox-iframe,fancybox-inline` depending on which media should be displayed in FancyBox) to the Do Not Track field is reported to solve the issue.
+Slimstat also might interfere with the YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.
 - When using **W3 Total Cache**, minification needs to be switched off.
 You can try to run **WP-Minify** alongside W3TC to be able to exclude fancybox files (as suggested above) ans still have page speed benefit from minification.
 - **WP Supersized** uses the Animate Enhanced jQuery extension which causes a conflict with the Easing extension used by FancyBox resulting in a 0px sized lightbox frame and/or some kind of positioning issue with auto-centering.